Rebel Ridge Outfitters

 Can we shoot the hawks?

-- Absolutely not!
-First of all, that is a federal crime.
+- No. First of all, that is a federal crime.
 Secondly, you have paid for a prairie dog hunt.
 That means all hawks, burrowing owls, coyotes, rabbits, turtles, lizards, meadow larks, antelope, and all other wildlife are off limits.

 Is a guide necessary?